MethodAtlas

 The framework produces two key quantities:

-• Robustness Value (RV): the minimum strength of confounding (in partial R-squared terms) that would reduce the estimate to zero.
-Formally, it is the value such that a confounder with RYZX,D2=RDZX2R^2_{Y \sim Z | X, D} = R^2_{D \sim Z | X} equal to that value would reduce the estimate to zero.
+• Robustness Value (RV): the minimum confounding strength that would reduce the estimate to zero.
+Formally, it is the common value of RYZX,D2=RDZX2R^2_{Y \sim Z | X, D} = R^2_{D \sim Z | X} (along the 45-degree line of the contour plot) at which the bias equals the point estimate.
+A confounder whose partial R-squareds with both treatment and outcome both exceed the RV would be strong enough to explain away the result.
 A related quantity, RVq,αRV_{q,\alpha}, gives the minimum confounding strength that would make the estimate statistically insignificant at level α\alpha.

 • Benchmarking: you compare the robustness value against the partial R-squared of observed covariates.
 If no observed covariate is as strong as the robustness value, an unobserved confounder would need to be stronger than anything you observe.